Root Canal

 Q: Root Canal Re-treatment

+A: Do Root Canals always work?
+Unfortunately not.
+The success rate for the root canal treatment according to different studies is 92-96%.
+Sometimes root canal failures can be attributed to poorly sealed canals, but some times x-ray shows perfectly sealed canal and the periapical infection is still there.
+What are the options if endodontically treated tooth has the infection?
+There are few procedures, which could be done to save the tooth.
 The most conservative one would be a Root Canal Re-Treatment procedure.
 During this procedure, the doctor will remove any restorations the tooth may have to gain access to the pulp chamber, remove all old filling material from the canals, and do the root canal treatment from scratch as described before.
 If successful, the periapical infection seen on the x-rays will start to disappear.
 The principle is to eliminate the cause, and the immune system does the rest.
 The images of x-ray show huge infection around the roots of previously endodonticly treated tooth almost disappear in ten weeks after procedure was done.
 It can take 6 month before bone fully restore after the treatment

-Rct was done and failed |
+Rct was done and failed 10 weeks after retreatment

-The dark area around the roots is the infection |
+The dark area around the roots is the infection Notice bone regeneration

 back to the top